Giving Back to the Community

 |Community Support Groups|

-Includes support for those impacted by asthma/chronic lung disease, bereavement/grief, cancer, diabetes, stroke and organ transplants.
+Includes group support for patients with asthma and chronic lung disease, grief, cancer, diabetes, stroke and organ transplants.

 |Community-Based Health Screenings|

-Includes screenings for blood pressure, vascular disease, cholesterol, cancer, hearing and mental health.
+Includes free screenings for blood pressure, vascular disease, cholesterol, cancer, hearing and mental health.

-Shortfalls in Medicare reimbursement for care to the poor and uninsured
+Shortfalls in Medicare reimbursement for care to the senior population.

 Health Improvement Organization